 - The marketable skills of the spouse seeking financial support

 - The balance of hardships to each of the former spouses

 Temporary support is often ordered in both short-term (less than 10 years) and long-term marriages.

-Once final spousal support is ordered at the end of a divorce case, it is usually established at half the length of the marriage for a short term marriage, defined as less than 10 years in duration.
-The lower-earning spouse may need to work toward financial independence while the divorce is still pending or very soon after the divorce is final.
+Once final spousal support is ordered, it is usually established at half the length of the marriage for a short-term marriage, defined as less than 10 years in duration.
+The lower-earning spouse will usually need to work toward financial independence while the divorce is still pending or after the divorce is final.
 Gille Kaye Law Group, PC will evaluate your situation and pursue your best spousal support options.

-Although "permanent" spousal support exists in California, it usually does not mean "life time."
+Although "permanent" spousal support exists in California, it usually does not mean "lifetime."
 Spousal support, even for a long marriage, is awarded with the goal that the supported spouse eventually becomes self-supporting.
 Accordingly, spousal support is often "stepped down" as the supported spouse becomes more self-sufficient, and is almost always adjusted or even terminated when the paying spouse retires.
-Other factors may reduce or terminate support, so it is almost never "for life."
+Other factors may reduce or end support, so it is rarely "for life."